theogroup/ogroup.net/src/_posts/2017-06-12-qo-how-digital-is-impacting-the-jewelry-industry-an-interview-with-gannon-brousseau-of-the-couture-show.md

 ---
-title: 'Q&O: How Digital is Impacting the Jewelry Industry: An Interview with Gannon Brousseau of The Couture Show'
+title: 'Q&O - How Digital is Impacting the Jewelry Industry: An Interview with Gannon Brousseau of The Couture Show'
 publish_date: 2014-02-11 00:00:00
 featured: false
 featured_image: